 Pressure sensor, SmartTimer and Quadpacer, Indicators and reminders, BrushSync technology, 2-week operating time

-1 x ProtectiveClean handle, 2 x W2 Optimal White brush heads, Charging base, Travel case, User manual
+1 x ProtectiveClean handle, 2 x W2 Optimal White brush head, Charging base, Travel case, User manual

 Thanks to high-frequency vibrations providing up to 62,000 brushing movements per minute, the bristles whisk toothpaste into a delicate foam driving deep between the teeth.